khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

 Different from Dask's temporary directory, cvpl_tool's CacheDirectory class provides intermediate result caching APIs.
-A multi-step segmentation pipeline may produce many intermediate results, for some of them we may compute once discard, and for the others (like the final output) we may want to cache them on the disk for access later without having to redo the computation.
-In order to cache the result, we need a fixed path that do not change across execution of the program.
-The **CacheDirectory** class is one that manages and assigns paths for these intermediate results, based on their cache ID (cid) and the parent CacheDirectory they belongs to.
+A multi-step segmentation pipeline may produce many intermediate results, for some of them we may discard once computed, and for the others (like the final output) we may want to cache them on the disk for access later without having to redo the computation.
+In order to cache the result, we need a fixed path that do not change across program executions.
+The :code:`CacheDirectory` class is one that manages and assigns paths for these intermediate results, based on their cache ID (cid) and the parent CacheDirectory they belongs to.

-In cvpl_tool's model of caching, there is a root cache directory that is created or loaded when the program starts to run, and every cache directory may contain many sub-cache-directory or data directories within which are intermediate files.
-To create a cache directory, we can write
+In cvpl_tool's model of caching, there is a root cache directory that is created or loaded when the program starts to run, and every cache directory may contain many sub-cache-directory or data directories in which there are intermediate files.
+To create a cache directory, we write

 .. code-block:: Python